99icevisitor/Lexical-analyzer/README.md

 # Lexical-analyzer
-Course design of compiling principles
+Course design of compiling principles.

 Just execute 'main.cpp', and you will get the 'TokenResult.txt' that stores the result.